MujyKun/IreneAPI/README.md

 -- Doing it this way will allow the API to remain consistent with -- how it queries and returns data.

--- The only exception to this are dynamic internal functions (that must also be prefixed with an underscore).
+-- The only exceptions to this are dynamic internal functions (that must also be prefixed with an underscore) and standalone applications.
 ```